lheckemann/gizmoball/docs/final-release/validation.md

              OR
              Save -> Standard/Extended -> Cancel or "X"

-    Expected: No saving occured and scenario still loaded
+    Expected: No saving occured
-    Actual:   No saving occured and scenario still loaded
+    Actual:   No saving occured
     RESULT:   PASS
-    Checked by "Francesco Meggetto" on "7f592778" at "22/03/2017"
+    Checked by "William Macdonald" on "f8e539d704d151b31201" at "22/03/2017"

 ## Number:  Test 51